nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Typing `am` no longer translates into `add Meeting`

 #### Listing aliases: `list alias[es]`
-List all the aliases that you have created. <br>
+Lists all the aliases that you have created. <br>
 Format: `list alias[es]`

 > You can type either `alias` or its plural form, `aliases`